 the rebels retook Grozny and forced Moscow into peace negotiations.
-The parties finally concluded the Khasavyurt Agreement that postponed the decision about Chechnya's fate to 2001 and gave the rebel-region quasi-independence.1347 The inter-war period was marked by "warlordism, rampant criminality, hostage-takings, chaotic violence, grisly attacks on foreign aid workers, and general lawlessness."1348 Evangelista nicknamed the period "no war, no peace."1349
+The parties finally concluded the Khasavyurt Agreement that postponed the decision about Chechnya's fate to 2001 and gave the rebel-region quasi-independence.
+The inter-war period was marked by "warlordism, rampant criminality, hostage-takings, chaotic violence, grisly attacks on foreign aid workers, and general lawlessness."
+Evangelista nicknamed the period "no war, no peace."
+1349

 In this general lawlessness, radical Islamist elements gained strength.
 Fundamentalist leaders like Shamil Basayev and Ibn al-Khattab destabilised the region.
-They launched raids into neighbouring Dagestan and pledged to set up a Wahabist State in Caucasus.1350 Finally, a series of terror attacks were the straw that broke the camel's back.
-When several apartment buildings were blown up in Buynaksk, Moscow, and Volgodonsk, suspicion fell on the Chechens.1351 Putin describes his decision to go to war in his biography: "If we don't stop this now, Russia as we know it today will not exist."1352Thus, the Second Chechen War began in August 1999.
-A year-long battle phase was followed by a long period of bloody guerrilla
+They launched raids into neighbouring Dagestan and pledged to set up a Wahabist State in Caucasus.
+Finally, a series of terror attacks were the straw that broke the camel's back.
+When several apartment buildings were blown up in Buynaksk, Moscow, and Volgodonsk, suspicion fell on the Chechens.
+Putin describes his decision to go to war in his biography: If we don't stop this now, Russia as we know it today will not exist.
+Is a vear-long battle phase was followed by a long period of bloody guerrilla